 In this guide we’ll take a look at the best band saws for the money!

-I’ve compared blade quality, features, safety, and cost
+We’ve compared build quality, features, safety, and cost

-to give you my top recommendations.
+to give you our top recommendations.

 What Is The Best Band Saw?